Upper and Lower Bounds on the Smoothed Complexity of the Simplex Method: Smoothed Complexity Upper Bound

 \begin{remark} Any edge $e$ of $\conv(a_1,\dots,a_n) \cap W$ can be written as $e = F_I \cap W$ for some $I \subset [n]$ for which $E_I$ holds.
 Assuming non-degeneracy, this relation between edges and index sets is a one-to-one correspondence, and moreover every $I \subset [n]$ for which $E_I$ holds satisfies $|I|=d$. \end{remark}

+To state the key theorem's assumption, we need a concept of 'clockwise' to characterize the order of edges and vertices on the shadow polygon.

-To state the key theorem's assumption, we require one more definition: \begin{definition} For any given two-dimensional linear subspace $W \subset \R^d$ we denote an arbitrary but fixed rotation as ``clockwise''.
-For the polygon $\conv(a_1, \cdots, a_n) \cap W$ of our interest, let $p_1,\dots,p_k$ denote its vertices in clockwise order and write $p_{k+1}=p_1, p_{k+2}=p_2$.
+\begin{definition}[Clockwise order of edges and vertices] For any given two-dimensional linear subspace $W \subset \R^d$ we denote an arbitrary but fixed rotation as ``clockwise''.
+For the polygon $\conv(a_1, \ldots, a_n) \cap W$ of our interest, let $p_1,\dots,p_k$ denote its vertices in clockwise order and write $p_{k+1}=p_1, p_{k+2}=p_2$.
 Then for any edge $e = [p_{i-1}, p_i]$, we call $p_i$ its second vertex in clockwise order and we call $p_{i+1}$ the next vertex after $e$ in clockwise order.
-The edge $[p_i, p_{i+1}]$ is the next edge after $e$ in clockwise order. \end{definition} Note that the above terms are well-defined in the sense that they depend only on the polygon and the orientation of the subspace, not on the labels.
+The edge $[p_i, p_{i+1}]$ is the next edge after $e$ in clockwise order. \end{definition} Note that the above terms are well-defined in the sense that they depend only on the polygon and the orientation of the subspace, not on the vertex labels.
 With this definition in place, we can now state the theorem itself: \begin{theorem}[Smoothed complexity upper bound for continuous perturbations] Fix any $n,d \geq 2$, $\sigma \geq 0$, and any two-dimensional linear subspace $W \subseteq \R^d$.
-Let $a_1, \cdots, a_n \in \R^d$ be independently distributed each according to a continuous probability distribution.
+Let $a_1, \ldots, a_n \in \R^d$ be independently distributed each according to a continuous probability distribution.